Inquiries and Complaints>

 If you operate an existing STR that is NOT within the above noted zones, you may still operate a STR as a legal non-conforming use.
 A legal non-conforming use means that such land, building, or structure was lawfully used as a STR on the effective date of Zoning By-law 2022-17, and that it has continued to be used for that purpose.
 If the STR is a legal non-conforming use, the owner must provide copies of documentation supporting the application for legal non-conforming status for the operation of a STR to the satisfaction of the Town (e.g. documents verifying financial contributions of the rental and/or other documents as may be applicable).

-Applications will open online through Cloudpermit beginning on November 21, 2022.
-Please note this date is tentative and subject to change.
+Applications can be made online through Cloudpermit.
 Licenses are renewed annually and must be completed each year, by May of each year.

 Materials Required for a Complete Application>